domw30/FizzBuzz/README.md

 # FizzBuzz

-The goal of Fizzbuzz is to introduce you to Test Driven Development (TDD) and Pair Programming.
+The goal of Fizzbuzz is to introduce Test Driven Development (TDD) and Pair Programming.

-Work through this kata with a pair partner.
+The aim of the task is to work through this kata with a pair partner.
 Take turns on the keyboard as the driver.
 Swap driver/navigator roles, ensuring that the maximum time one person is driving is 15 minutes.

+I completed this task during week 4 of Makers Acadmey Precourse with my Mentor Stephen Khan.
+This was a good opportunity to practice pair programming and have an introduction to TDD.

 What is FizzBuzz?